troschiev/DS_portfolio/BERT_Text_Classifiaction/README.md

-# Идентификация токсичных комментариев
+# Toxic Comment Classification

-## Описание
+## Description

-Проект посвящен созданию модели, определяющей токсичные комментарии к правкам википедии.
+The project is dedicated to creating a model that defines toxic comments on Wikipedia edits.

-Задача - классификация.
+The task is classification.

-Целевая метрика - F1.
+Target metric - F1.

-## Инструменты
+## Stack

-Загрузка, хранение и обработка данных: pandas, pytorch dataset/dataloader, numpy
+Loading, storing and processing data: pandas, pytorch dataset/dataloader, numpy

-Визуализация: seaborn, matplotlib, wordcloud
+Visualization: seaborn, matplotlib, wordcloud

-Автоматизация: sklearn pipeline, optuna
+Automation: sklearn pipeline, optuna

-Модели: sklearn logistic regression & naive Bayes, catboost, BERT (Hugging Face)
+Models: sklearn logistic regression & naive Bayes, catboost, BERT (Hugging Face)

-Работа с текстом: nltk, enchant, spacy, gensim
+Text processing: nltk, enchant, spacy, gensim

-Индивидуальные решения:
+Individual solutions:

-- "мягкая" очистка текста для работы BERT
+- "soft" text cleaning for BERT operation
-- борьба с дисбалансом: веса классов в функции потерь, подстройка порога классификации на валидационной выборке
+- class imbalance: class weights in the loss function, adjustment of the classification threshold on the validation set

-## Данные
+## Data

-Использован датасет Я.Практикума:
+The dataset of Yandex Practicum:

-- 160 000 размеченных записей на английском языке
+- 160,000 tagged entries in English
-- дисбаланс классов 9 к 1
+- class imbalance 9 to 1

-## Выводы
+## Conclusions

-- лучший результат с большим отрывом у fine-tuned BERT классификатора, обученного в течение всего лишь 2 эпох с малым LR
+- best result by fine-tuned BERT classifier trained for only 2 epochs with low LR
-- второй результат - у логистической регрессии на TF-IDF признаках после лемматизации текста
+- second result - for logistic regression on TF-IDF features after text lemmatization